Responsible digital values and their environmental impact

 Definition and Principles

-Responsible digital refers to the conscious use of digital technologies. environmental and social issues The aim is to minimize the negative impact on the environment.
-Responsible digital includes practices aimed at reducing energy consumption and greenhouse gas (GHG) emissions.
+The responsible digital designates the conscious use of digital technologies. environmental and social issues The objective is to minimize the negative impact on the environment.
+The responsible digital includes practices aimed at reducing energy consumption and greenhouse gas emissions (GHG).

 Ethics and Sustainability

-Digital ethics is an essential pillar in the context of responsible digital technology, because it governs the way in which technologies are developed, deployed and used, while taking into account social, environmental and human impacts.
+Digital ethics is an essential pillar in the context of responsible digital technology, because it supervises the way technologies are developed, deployed and used, while taking into account social, environmental and human impacts.

 Digital ethics is based on shared moral principles.
 These principles guide the development of technologies towards sustainable use.
-Sustainability involves responsible management of resources.
-Companies must integrate these values into the lifecycle of digital products.
+Sustainability implies responsible management of resources.
+Companies must integrate these values into the life cycle of digital products.

-Digital ethics is an essential pillar in the context of responsible digital technology, because it governs the way in which technologies are developed, deployed and used, while taking into account social, environmental and human impacts.
+Digital ethics is an essential pillar in the context of responsible digital technology, because it supervises the way technologies are developed, deployed and used, while taking into account social, environmental and human impacts.

 Transparency and Accountability

 Transparency in digital is essential.
 It allows users to understand the environmental impact of technologies.
-Businesses must take responsibility for their actions.
+Companies must assume responsibility for their actions.
 The law encourages this transparency to reduce the carbon footprint.

-A striking statistic on responsible digital technology is that 80% of the environmental impact of digital technology comes from the manufacturing of equipment (source: GreenIT, 2020).
-This includes emissions linked to the extraction of raw materials, production and transport of digital devices, such as smartphones, computers and servers.
+A significant statistic on responsible digital technology is that 80% of the environmental impact of digital comes from the manufacture of equipment (source: Greenit, 2020).
+This includes emissions related to the extraction of raw materials, the production and transport of digital devices, such as smartphones, computers and servers.

-This data illustrates the importance of extending the lifespan of equipment and promoting their reuse and recycling to reduce the ecological footprint of digital technology.
+This data illustrates the importance of extending the lifespan of equipment and promoting their reuse and recycling to reduce the ecological imprint of digital.

 Links between digital ethics, sustainability and transparency

-The links between digital ethics , sustainability and transparency are closely interconnected, forming the basis of responsible digital.
-Here is how these three notions come together and enrich each other:
+The links between digital ethics , sustainability and transparency are closely interconnected, forming the database of responsible digital.
+Here is how these three concepts meet and enrich each other:

 1. Digital ethics and sustainability